caryknoop/DCTL/README.md

 # DCTL
-DaVinci Resolve DCTL files

-A collection of DCTL files that may be useful.
+A collection of DaVinci Resolve DCTL files that may be useful.

 # C_Mark
 This DCTL works together with C_Analyze, it places information on the video.